-There are two primary data collection applications published by Vernier: Logger Pro and Graphical Analysis Pro.
-Logger Pro, a mature and powerful data collection and analysis application, runs on macOS and Windows only.
+There are two primary data collection and analysis applications published by Vernier: Logger Pro and Graphical Analysis Pro.
+Logger Pro is a very mature and powerful program that was first published in 1997.
+It runs on macOS and Windows only.
 Graphical Analysis Pro is a newer data collection and analysis application that runs on macOS and Windows, and in addition runs on iOS/iPadOS, Android, and ChromeOS.

 Logger Pro is available with a perpetual site license.
 Graphical Analysis Pro is available by subscription.
-There is a free version, called Graphical Analysis, with fewer features available as well.
+There is a free version of Graphical Analysis that has fewer features.

 Users of iOS/iPadOS, Android, and ChromeOS must use Graphical Analysis Pro or Graphical Analysis for general data collection; Logger Pro is not an option.

 What is the difference in student experience in using Logger Pro and Graphical Analysis Pro?
 Here are some things to consider.